-The definition is in Article 2.5 RfP and Article II.1.4 of GA.
+The definition is in Article 2.5 RfP and Article II.1.4 of ECGA.

-mechanisms in the Grant Agreement which make it possible for participants to decide accurately what background will be available to each other (e.g. by defining background and/or specifying which background is excluded from the obligation to grant access).
+The fact that participants are legal entities is important in this respect.
+If a specific department of a university or company is involved in a project, the background will be that of the whole university or company (subject to its relevance to the project), not just that of the specific department (unless the department constitutes a legal entity and is the participant).
+This is important as a participant may have to grant the other participants in the project access rights to the background of other departments under certain conditions.
+However, there are several mechanisms in the EC Grant Agreement which make it possible for participants to decide accurately what background will be available to each other (e.g. by defining background and/or specifying which background is excluded from the obligation to grant access).
 This is explained in more detail in section 8 on access rights.